 PRP is an effective and well researched treatment.
 If you are currently in rehabilitation, experiencing chronic pain caused by osteoarthritis and tendinitis, or being treated for a sports injury PRP may be extremely effective as it supports your body’s self-healing processes by using your own cells.
 The treatment reduces pain and can help you get back to normal activity levels quickly.

-We offer a convenient one stop clinic and competitive fixed price diagnostics package to identify the issue and recommend prompt treatment.
-All under the guidance of a top London specialist.
+We offer a convenient one-stop clinic and competitive fixed price diagnostics package to identify the issue and recommend prompt PRP treatment – all under the guidance of a top London specialist.
 In addition to our PRP fixed price packages you may be recommended pain relieving injections, shockwave therapy or Lipogems.

-The treatment is generally administered at three weekly intervals.
+The treatment is generally administered at three weekly intervals with PRP injection to knee.
 Since the treatment is prepared from the patient’s own blood, the treatment carries a low risk.

 Watch the video below to hear our Consultant Surgeon, Mr Ali Noorani explain more about PRP therapy.